habjal/EvangadiForumProject/README.md

 - **Upvoting:** Allow users to upvote valuable answers and questions.
 - **Content Reporting:** Implement reporting for inappropriate or irrelevant content.
 - **Tagging System:** Add tags to categorize content, making it easier to browse topics.
+- **Adding WYSIWYG editor:** Add tags to categorize content, making it easier to browse topics.

 ## Getting Started
 To set up the project locally, follow these steps: